 Spilled electrolyte can cause chemical burns and is a slip and fall hazard.
 Keeping spill kits in battery rooms and charging areas facilitates fast response so that spills can be absorbed and neutralized quickly.
 Employees should know how to use the personal protective equipment (PPE) as well as any neutralizers, tools or equipment in the kits.
 Post instructions as a reminder of the steps to take when cleaning up spilled battery acid.

 Like all batteries, lead acid batteries hold an electrical charge and have the potential to arc.
 A rule of thumb is that batteries should be charged when they reach about 30 percent of their capacity with charging cables that are in good condition.
-Employees should remove any metal jewelry that could conduct electricity and be aware of any other metals in the areas.
+Employees should remove any metal jewelry that could conduct electricity and be aware of any other metals in the area that may increase the risk of explosion.